The difference between Product Manager & Product Owner?

 In the agile world, Product Manager and Product Owner are two key roles that are often confused with each other.
 Both play a crucial role in the development and management of products, especially in the context of Scrum, an agile framework.
 But what exactly is the difference between these two roles?

-What is the difference between Product Manager and Product Owner | Relationship
+Difference between Product Manager and Product Owner | Relationship

 The role of the product owner

-According to the "Scrum Guide", the Product Owner is responsible for "maximizing the value of the product resulting from the work of the Scrum team".
+According to the “Scrum Guide”, the Product Owner is responsible for “maximizing the value of the product resulting from the work of the Scrum Team”.

 The main tasks of the product owner include creating user stories for the development team and ensuring that these stories meet customer requirements.
 The product owner therefore advocates for the customer’s needs and represents the voice of the customer in the development team to ensure that the right product is developed.